songpoemHQ/songpoem.github.io/_pages/index.md

   excerpt: "We reuse already developed and well tested Modules and Functionalities, that can be imported rather than building from scratch and testing again."
 services_row:
   - title: "Custom Software Development"
-    description: "Open app on Laptop or mobile browser.
+    description: "Open app on Laptop or on Mobile.
-    Application for Android and iPhone.
     Fresh App Development.
 Tailormade as per requirements including API integrations with your favourite app."
     points:
+      - Cloud Based.
       - Web, Mobile, UX
       - We use Elixir lang, Reactjs, Flutter.
       - Starts from $1999